dkrft/handwriting_detection/readme.md

 **Data**

-Training data can be obtained here: https://www.dropbox.com/sh/rs7cg4x3q6gx1kx/AAAvdm097o6C3GPitm5SeHYPa?dl=0
+Training data can be obtained here:

+https://www.dropbox.com/sh/rs7cg4x3q6gx1kx/AAAvdm097o6C3GPitm5SeHYPa?dl=0

-You can put it anywhere you like, or put it into the modules path into hwdetect/data/data_sets/, for example:
+You can put those two folders anywhere you like, or put it into the modules path into hwdetect/data/data_sets/, for example:

 `/usr/lib/python3.7/site-packages/hwdetect/data/data_sets/`

-Create the subfolder *trained_models/* if it doesn't exist.
+Create the subfolder *data_sets/* if it doesn't exist.
 You can figure the path to the module out using the following command in a terminal:

 `python -c "import hwdetect; print(hwdetect.__file__)`